mohitsriv/Notepad/about.md

 Microsoft, my employer.

 I'm currently at Microsoft and have run a number of product management teams delivering web and cloud development products -- services, tools and SDKs.
+Recently, this has included [Visual Studio Web tooling](http://visualstudio.com/web) and Azure API development & management services.
 I love it because I get to keep my geek side up-to-date while interacting with all kinds of folks, external and internal.
 Prior to that, I was co-founder and CTO of Faves.com (formerly Blue Dot), a microblogging startup.
 We ultimately did not make it but had a number of successes